-In an age where growth expectations are demanding, and many times, unrealistic, the existing growth hacking tips and tricks are just not enough anymore.
+In an age where growth expectations are demanding, and many times, unrealistic, the existing growth hacking tips and tricks are just not enough for startups anymore.
 There’s only so much that the “share the love” button or a “powered by” footer can do.

 It’s time for growth hacking to evolve.
 It’s time to grow differently.
 The power of people can have an everlasting impact, and it’s time for entrepreneurs to focus on building networks.